karensheng/Airbnb_Regulation/README.md

 Approximately 54.6% of the listings overall are entire home or apartments whereas 40.4% of the listings are for private rooms.
 Unsurprisingly, only 5% of the listings are for a shared room.

 It's noteworthy that the categorization of property types (e.g. apartment, house, loft, condominium) is not standardized in the data.
-For instance,"apartment" "house" and "condominium" combined account for 89.72% of the listing of private home.
+For instance,"apartment" "house" and "condominium" combined account for 89.72% of the listings of private home.
 However, there are in total 35 categories in property type (e.g. boat, bus).

 ![image](Images/pct%20by%20property%20type.PNG)